mmkke/GMRI/README.md

 ### Format Data for Modeling

 Data was imported from the NOAA Fisheries Database and the Portland Fish Exchange (PFE) and combined into a single  CSV file.
-Althought the NOAA data was reported daily, PFE data is reported monthly.
+Althought NOAA data is reported daily, PFE data is reported monthly.
 For this reason, NOAA data was summarized as monthly reports.
-After importing basic preprocessing steps as seen in the EDA, the price information was adjusted for inflation.
+After importing basic preprocessing steps as showcased in the EDA, Price values were adjusted for inflation.

-Data is accessed using the get_data() and preprocess_data() functions for eda_util.py.
+Data is accessed using the get_data() and preprocess_data() functions defined in eda_util.py.
 Documentation for these functions is included in EDA.md.

 ```python
     # get data